Zvrlry/Messenger/README.md

 I need to add some more commented portions some code isnt too clear

 I used Scoket Io to make chat rooms where users can connect and comunicate in real time

+I use flask run in the therminal to run the code and then you need to create an account or login to an existing one After that you need to create a chaat room or join one with a code another user provides you with after they created one